Marks & Spencer Group plc (MKS) Ordinary 25p

 - Like-for-like sales in General Merchandise were down 1.5% compared with the same period last year, despite the group's launch of its autumn/winter ranges in September.
 It was the retailer's ninth consecutive fall in General Merchandise quarterly sales which includes clothing and homeware.

 - Unlike some rivals, M&S does not have a material online food proposition.

 - Continuing pressure on consumers' disposable income remains a concern for many British retailers.

-- The board adopts a dividend policy which remains attractive in the current low interest rate environment.
-A yield of over 3.5% as of 21st May (not guaranteed).
+- The board adopts a dividend policy which remains attractive in the current low interest rate environment, with a yield of 3.5% as of 5th November (not guaranteed).